-People seem to know me as that woman who leads networking workshops especially for introverts and anyone struggling with networking.
-It’s true, I keep leading a workshop called Networking Secrets from an Ex-Wallflower™.
+Some people know me as that woman who leads networking workshops especially for introverts and anyone struggling with networking.
+It’s true, I’ve often led a workshop called Networking Secrets from an Ex-Wallflower™.

-In college, I gradually came out of my shell thanks to tapping into my passions (ya know, changing the world kinda stuff).
-And that was the beginning of a long transition.
-(Wish I had had a coach back then so it would have been a shorter journey.)
+In college, I gradually came out of my shell thanks to tapping into my passions (you know, changing the world kinda stuff).

 But you can see in this photo (right) from age 24 that I still carried the weight of shyness in my posture and my hesitant smile.
 I had more work to do.

 It still took years before I could find ease with things like networking and self-promotion.
 I avoided self-employment because of it, despite my entrepreneurial ideas dying to get out.
 And now, years later, I am self-employed, loving it, and I enjoy the networking part (when I do it my way).